 Fold the top two or three inches of the bag down.
-If desired, cut a Christmas tree, star, holly leaf or other Christmas shape into the side of the bag.
+If desired, cut a Christmas tree, star, holly leaf or other Christmas decoration shapes into the side of the bag.
 This creates an interesting effect as the candle flickers inside.
 Fill the bag halfway with sand, then push the candle down into the sand about an inch.
 The sand keeps the bag from being blown over, and prevents the melting candle wax from accidentally setting the bag on fire.

-The festival of Las Posadas originated when Catholic missionaries introduced the story of Mary and Joseph and the birth of Jesus to the native people of Mexico and and Latin America.
+According to the AZ Central website, the festival of Las Posadas originated when Catholic missionaries introduced the story of Mary and Joseph and the birth of Jesus to the native people of Mexico and and Latin America.
 Because wood is often scarce in the Southwest, the practice of lighting signal bonfires was not sustainable.
 When Chinese immigrants brought their beautiful paper lanterns with them, locals began using them instead of lighting bonfires.
 The lanterns were expensive and the paper to make them was scarce, so people began using plain paper bags instead.

 Cities such as Albuquerque, New Mexico have become famous for their holiday luminary displays.
 Neighborhoods and charities all over the country use the sale of holiday luminaria supplies as a fundraiser, often netting several thousand dollars a season.
-Displays of holiday luminarias several million dollars from tourism to many Southwest towns.
+Displays of holiday luminaria generate several million dollars from tourism to many Southwest towns.
 This money is a vital resource for these communities.

 Cleanup and Recycling

-Unlike jack-o-lanterns at Halloween, there is little cleanup with luminarias.
-Remove the spent candle, which can sometimes be remelted and molded again.
+Unlike jack-o-lantern Halloween decorations, there is little cleanup with luminarias.
+Remove the spent luminary candle, which can sometimes be re-melted and molded again.
+If you used string lights or Christmas lights simply reuse them, possibly as night lights.
 Pour the sand into a covered container with a tight lid to keep cats and other animals from fouling it between seasons.